NirmalKodikara/NirmalKodikara/README.md

 - 👋 Hi, I’m @NirmalKodikara
 - 👀 I’m interested in Coding & Web Designing
-- 🌱 I’m currently learning HTML,CSS,C++ & othra programming languages
+- 🌱 I’m currently learning HTML,CSS,C++ & other programming languages
 - 💞️ I’m looking to collaborate on Something Different
 - 📫 How to reach me...